vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 * **[switch node]** Convert the power to a mode.
 See the corresponding [table](#Background).
 * **[4 change nodes]** Set the value to present in Home Assistant.
 * **[mqtt in node]** Read also direct the pressed button in Home Assistant via the triggered MQTT topic.
-* **[switch node]** Is the current mode different then the current one, continue, otherwise stop.
+* **[switch node]** Is the current mode different than the current one, continue, otherwise stop.
 To avoid unneeded message when nothing is changed.
 * **[switch node]** Store the new mode.
 * **[HA API node]** Reset mode 1
 * **[HA API node]** Reset mode 2